Warehousing, Logistics, and Materials Handling Equipment

 Hydrogen fuel cells provide the solution to some of the problems faced in modern 24/7 warehouses, allowing MHE fleet operators to achieve the highest levels of efficiency from their assets and maximise the use of floorspace for revenue generation, all whilst reducing operational costs.

-Working closely with our partners, we have helped develop direct battery replacement products for a range of materials handling equipment with our IE-LIFT modules at their core.
+Working closely with our partners, we have helped develop direct battery replacement products for a range of materials handling equipment with our IE-POWER modules at their core.
 The uniquely compact, robust design and high-power output make these modules perfect for forklift trucks, cherry pickers, AGVs and other demanding applications where efficiency and reliability are key.

 Why not batteries?